eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

   Click **+ Add XY Series** to expand it.
 X and Y values may come from the same or different topics.
 * X-axis and Y-axis locking with explicit minimum and maximum.
 * Display toggles for the legend, connecting lines, and the running (pause/resume) mode.
-* Panel Actions with split submenus and screenshot options.
+* Actions with replace-split submenus, show and hide and screenshot options.
-* Bulk actions: Show All Series, Hide All Series, Clear Chart.

 .. figure:: /rst/figures/screenshots/config_xy_pro.png
     :align: center
-    :width: 350px
+    :width: 330px

 Publisher Pane
 --------------